luke-lite/luke-lite/README.md

 # Hi, there 👋 I’m Luke DiPerna

-I'm a data guy with an interest in language, sports, and finance.
-Below you can find repos for my data science projects and research, which you can also see on my website [here](https://luke-lite.github.io/about).
+I'm a data guy with a background in education and an interest in language, sports, real estate, and finance.
+Below you can find repos for my data and machine learning projects, which you can also see on my website [here](https://luke-lite.github.io/about).

-**Proficiencies**: SQL, Python, Machine Learning, Tableau, PowerBI
+**Proficiencies**: SQL, Python, Machine Learning, Tableau

 - 📫 Other places you can reach me:
   - [LinkedIn](https://www.linkedin.com/in/luke-diperna/)